surfacesyntacticud/guidelines/content/docs/general_guideline/SUD_features/Subject.md

 {{<hint warning>}}
 ⚠️ Sometimes, the feature `Subject=NoRaising` is used.
-It corresponds to an undespecified annoation covering both `Subject=Generic` or `Subject=Instantiated`.
+It corresponds to an undespecified annotation covering both `Subject=Generic` or `Subject=Instantiated`.
 You can find this annotation in the treebank [**French-Rhapsodie**](https://universal.grew.fr/?corpus=SUD_French-Rhapsodie@latest) and [**French_ParisStories**](https://universal.grew.fr/?corpus=SUD_French-ParisStories@latest).
 {{</hint>}}